Social and Economic Networks

 • Recommended prerequisites

-Basic knowledge of mathematics (standard concepts from calculus, linear algebra, probability, and statistic, which correspond to MET1 Mathematics for economists and MET2 Statistics for economists).
+Basic knowledge of mathematics (standard concepts from calculus, linear algebra, probability, and statistics, which correspond to MET1 Mathematics for economists and MET2 Statistics for economists).

 An introductory programming experience (preferably in R).